Ridgeland, MS Earlobe Reduction with Faces PLLC

 You will be able to wear earrings after having earlobe surgery, but you should wait a full two months before resuming the use of even very light earrings.
 To preserve the appearance of your ears, don’t wear heavy or dangling earrings for extended periods of time.

 Sagging or asymmetrical earlobes can disrupt the balance of your face and make you look older than you are, leading to a loss of confidence.
 If you’re ready to correct aesthetic problems caused by earlobe aging, the caring team at Faces PLLC in Ridgeland, MS can help.
-Contact Dr. J. Randall Jordan and Dr. J. George Smith to learn more about your options for facial rejuvenation.
+Contact Dr. J. Randall Jordan to learn more about your options for facial rejuvenation.